Carl Safina on his book Beyond Words, How Animals Think and Feel:

 McElhatton: Safina says animals communicate through a wide range of other modalities, many of which we’re just discovering.
 In Beyond Words, he closely examines some of these alternate ways animals communicate, like the complex strategies employed by wolves in by Yellowstone National Park, and the astonishingly peaceful society of killer whales in the waters off the pacific northwest, and the extraordinary abilities of elephants in Amboseli National Park in Kenya.
 The book gives powerful and illuminating insight into the unique personalities and communication techniques of animals, through extraordinary stories of joy, grief, jealousy, anger and love.

 Safina: They do think and they do feel.
 There is overwhelming science to back that up.
 For one thing, the brains of all vertebrates are basically the same.
-They beyond-words-3dhave many of the same structures, all the neurons, the nerve cells are essentially identical in all animals that have nerve cells, which is everything from jellyfish on up, they make the same hormones and the same chemicals that produce moods and trigger moods that are produced in all of these brains.
+They have many of the same structures, all the neurons, the nerve cells are essentially identical in all animals that have nerve cells, which is everything from jellyfish on up, they make the same hormones and the same chemicals that produce moods and trigger moods that are produced in all of these brains.

 McElhatton: Safina says the similarities between human and non-human consciousness, self-awareness and empathy calls on us to re-evaluate how we interact with animals on a wide range of issues, including consumption choices, habitat conservation, poaching, and climate change.